Ngayep/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 4listmorefiles displays dir content including hidden files script 5listfilesdigitonly displays numerical content et al script to create a dir in the tmp dir
+script 4listmorefiles displays dir content including hidden files script 5listfilesdigitonly displays numerical content et al script to create a dir in the tmp dir script to move betty from tmp to myfirstdirectory